 PaperG is a classic case of two entrepreneurs recognizing a problem that affected a large market of people and setting out to address it.
 Automating ad creation may not be the sexiest business in the world, but it’s one that is appealing enough for Google to dedicate time and resources to solving.
 It could prove to be PaperG’s undoing or the thing that refocuses the company for the long slog ahead.
 The fact that Lee and Wong made it this far on the shoestring budget they had leads me to believe they won’t scare off easily.

-PaperG’s ad platform powers desktop and mobile display advertising for over 100 media companies and agencies as well as over 10,000 advertisers.
+PaperG’s creative management platform owers desktop and mobile display advertising for over 100 media companies and agencies as well as over 10,000 advertisers.
 Notable customers include Time Warner Cable, Charter Communications, and Hearst.